Borkt/chart-test/README.md

 ## Further Improvements

-- Implement `useMemo()` and / or `useCallback()` to handle intensive calculations and reduce unnecessary re-rendering
+- Carefully implement `useMemo()` and / or `useCallback()` to handle intensive calculations and reduce unnecessary re-rendering
-- Lodash was not used because it seems ES6 functional techniques were sufficient
+- Lodash was not used because it seems ES6 functional techniques were sufficient.
+However, mapping and filtering via Lodash might yield performance benefits.
-- Implementing Web Workers might make the local in-client filtering faster
+- Implementing Web Workers might improve filtering / aggregation by offloading computations from the main thread
+- It would be fairly easy to implement localStorage to let users begin viewing / interacting with their data without waiting for a full download